 In Stage 2, splash pads and wading pools are reopening.
 In Toronto, all city splash pads opened on June 27 and wading pools were scheduled to be open by July 12, though some locations have been reported as still closed.
 Find your local wading pool to find out if it’s open.

 Outdoor Recreational Facilities

-This is limited to “low-contact attractions and activities”, including mini-golf, paintball, and ziplining and outdoor adventure parks, including some Treetop Trekking locations.
+This is limited to “low-contact attractions and activities”, including mini-golf, paintball, and ziplining and outdoor adventure parks, including some Treetop Trekking locations and go-kart tracks.
 Not open in stage 2: amusement parks, playgrounds and play structures.

 You likely will not see the return of free, in-library programming this summer, but a least you can stock up on some reading material.
 Libraries in most municipalities will be open for curbside hold pickup and returns.

 You may have to embark on a road trip to see a drive-in movie this summer since only a handful still exist in Ontario, but what is summer vacation for if not road trips, right?
 Find drive-in movies near you.